oktadev/okta-blog/_source/_posts/2022-09-01-kafka-microservices.md

 For the sake of this example, update the `store` microservice to send a message to the `alert` microservice through Kafka, whenever a store entity is updated.

-First, create a outbound binding for a new topic `store-alerts`.
+First, create an outbound binding for a new topic `store-alerts`.
 Add the interface `KafkaStoreAlertProducer`:

 ```java
 package com.okta.developer.store.config;